capytaine/capytaine/docs/user_manual/tutorial.rst

     :code:`RadiationProblem` (that requires also the name of the dof that is radiating) and :code:`DiffractionProblem` (that requires the angle of the incoming wave field :math:`\beta`).

-    Most of the parameters are optionals.
+    Most of the parameters are optional.
 A default value is used when they are not provided.

 **Solver**
     The core of the code.
 It has a :code:`solve` method that takes a